From the monthly archives: November 2010

 Today’s blog is the first of four reflections from the career coaches on their suggestions for students, based on their experience in that sector.
 First up is the career coach for the International Organization sector.

-Fletcher graduates a long tradition of pursuing work in the International Organization (IO) sector, either directly after graduating or, often, down the line after gaining experience in a targeted field.
+Fletcher graduates have a long tradition of pursuing work in the International Organization (IO) sector, either directly after graduating or, often, down the line after gaining experience in a targeted field.
 If you are interested in working for an IO, obtaining a summer internship with your target organization is the best “foot in the door.”